danfuzz/samizdat/doc/samizdat-0-lib/order.md

 #### `coreOrder(value1, value2) <> int`

 Returns the type-specific order of the two given values.
 This is like `totalOrder` except that this function will terminate the runtime with an error if the two values are of different types.
-(That is, if `typeOf` on the two values differ.)
+Values are different types if either (a) one is a core value and the other is a derived value, or (b) `typeOf` on the two values differ.
-This also terminates in case of a derived value whose type matches one of the core types.

 This function is intended only to be used as part of the core library's message bindings.